-Grassi Wine Company was founded in 2005 and is owned by the Grassi Family, long time residents of the Napa Valley.
-Mark Grassi moved to the valley in 1974 and has long held a passion for wine and has been a home winemaker for a number of those years.
+Grassi Wine Company was founded in 2005 and is owned by the Grassi Family, longtime residents of Napa Valley.
+Mark Grassi (from Walnut Creek in the San Francisco Bay Area) moved to the valley in 1974 and has long held a passion for wine and has been a home winemaker for a number of those years (and also took viticulture and enology courses at Napa Valley College).
 When he first moved to the valley, he had to decide whether to enter the wine industry or construction, and having friends in the construction industry he chose this field.

-For many years his firm has built some of the finer custom homes in the valley and has more recently developed high end winery estates.
+In 1989, Mark founded Grassi & Associates – for several decades his firm has built some of the finer custom homes in the valley and has more recently developed high end winery estates.
+They focus on green building techniques and sustainable spaces.
 The beautiful Ovid Estate was their first winery project; this led to additional winery projects including building Cade Winery.
 Grassi has more recently worked on the Francis Ford Coppola Winery in neighboring Sonoma County and Screaming Eagle in Oakville.

 In late 2008 the Wine Spectator featured a number of “hot new” Napa based Cabernet Sauvignon producers.
 Grassi was included in this select list; of note is their wine was the most affordable priced of any of the producers listed in the article.

 Grassi donates 1% of their total gross profits to an organization called 1% For The Planet – funds from businesses who participate in this are distributed to organizations protecting the environment worldwide.
 This organization was formed by Yvon Chouinard, founder of Patagonia, and his business partner Craig Mathews, owner of Blue Ribbon Flies (fishing equipment manufacturer).
 Grassi is one of the few Napa wineries to participate in this program.